 c Unpaved mileage includes the following categories: unimproved roadways using the natural surface and maintained to permit passability; graded and drained roadways of natural earth aligned and graded to permit reasonably convenient use by motor vehicles, and that have adequate drainage to prevent serious impairment of the road by normal surface water-surface may be stabilized; and soil, gravel, or stone roadways drained and graded with a surface of mixed soil, gravel, crushed stone, slag, shell, etc.-surface may be stabilized.
 The percentage of unpaved roads that are nonsurfaced dropped from approximately 42% in the 1960s to about 37% in the first half of the 1970s, to about 32% in 1980 and has held at about 22% since 1985.

-d Source no longer sorts data into these particular categories for paved minor collectors and local public roads.
+d Data no longer available for paved minor collectors and local public roads.

 A public road is any road under the jurisdiction of and maintained by a public authority (federal, state, county, town or township, local government or instrumentality thereof) and open to public travel.
 No consistent data on private road mileage are available (although prior to 1980 some nonpublic roadway mileage are included).
 Most data are provided by the states to the US DOT Federal Highway Administration (FHWA).
 Some years contain FHWA estimates for some states.